 - Priced at around £10-£12, Nytol oral solution is considerably more expensive than Nytol tablets, which cost around £4-£6.

 - Nytol ‘One a night’ contains 20 tablets (20 doses) of diphenhydramine hydrochloride.
-When used as sleeping aid at maximum and equivalent dose of 25ml, a bottle of Nytol liquid provides only 12 doses.
+When used as sleeping aid at a maximum and equivalent dose of 25ml, a bottle of Nytol liquid provides only 12 doses.

 - Nytol tablets should not be used continuously for longer than two weeks.
-After this time it is recommended to speak to a doctor if symptoms persist.
+After this time, it is recommended to speak to a doctor if symptoms persist.
 Strangely this recommendation is not present in the information for the liquid formulation.

 There is no official information suggesting a new Nytol product works faster than tablets.
 For some drugs, oral liquid preparations improve absorption times, but this is not a general rule.